How To Recycle Ebike Batteries and Why It’s Important

 At Aventon, we take the disposal process of our ebikes as seriously as our manufacturing process.
 As a corporation, we recycle our ebike batteries in bulk.
 Whether they are outdated, damaged, or broken batteries, we take the proper precautions to ensure they leave our warehouse safely and can be recycled to better serve our environment.
 This means each battery and its terminals are individually wrapped and covered, then loaded onto a secure palette where it is then securely sent to our recycling center.
 Going and staying green has never been easier!

 While we know this information is not common knowledge nor generally part of the 101s of owning an ebike, it is nonetheless crucial knowledge to be aware of.
-It is imperative that we do our part to help the environment when and where possible, whether that means finding a Call2Recycle recycling center through Aventon’s battery recycling program to drop your old Aventon ebike battery at or finding a local recycling center that accepts Li-ion batteries!
+It is imperative that we do our part to help the environment when and where possible, whether that means finding a recycling center through a bike shop nearest you to drop your old Aventon ebike battery at or finding a local recycling center that accepts Li-ion batteries!

 The smallest actions still count, and in fact, they can make the largest impacts!
 After all, you never know how many of those 12 million ebikes batteries that are projected to sell from 2020 to 2030 will get properly disposed of and recycled.
 Odds are if you’re finding yourself reading this, you’re likely one of the many wonderful ebike consumers during this ongoing time frame.
 So we’ll leave you with one question: if and when the time comes, how will you be recycling your ebike battery?